MicrosoftDocs/sql-docs/docs/t-sql/queries/hints-transact-sql-query.md

  Is the name of a local variable used in a query, to which a value may be assigned for use with the OPTIMIZE FOR query hint.

  *UNKNOWN*
- Specifies that the query optimizer use statistical data instead of the initial value to determine the value for a local variable during query optimization.
+ Specifies that the query optimizer uses statistical data instead of the initial value to determine the value for a local variable during query optimization.

  *literal_constant*
  Is a literal constant value to be assigned *@variable_name* for use with the OPTIMIZE FOR query hint. *literal_constant* is used only during query optimization, and not as the value of *@variable_name* during query execution. *literal_constant* can be of any [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] system data type that can be expressed as a literal constant.
 The data type of *literal_constant* must be implicitly convertible to the data type that *@variable_name* references in the query.